The Easiest IF Function Google Sheets Guide

 • Value_if_false: (optional argument) The value the function returns if logical_expression is FALSE.
 If you don’t specify the value_if_false argument and the checked condition is not met, the function will return FALSE.

-Now let’s look at some examples to understand how to use the IF function in Google Sheets in real-life scenarios.
+Now that you have a better understanding of the components of the function.
+I will now walk you through the following examples so you can understand how to use the IF function in Google Sheets in real-life scenarios.

 Example 1: Checking a Single Condition With IF Function

-Suppose you have students’ exam marks and want to specify whether a student has passed or failed (as shown below):
+Suppose I have a set of students’ exam marks and want to specify whether a student has passed or failed (as shown below):

 Single Condition With IF Function

-Using the IF function in Google Sheets, the “pass/fail” formula would be:
+I would use the IF function in Google Sheets and the “pass/fail” formula, as seen below:

 =IF(B2>35,"Pass","Fail")